InteractionDesignFoundation/handbook/development/library/back-end/conventions--laravel.md

 It means better and more extensive use of native laravel features or Laravel “products” like Nova.
 Whenever you do something differently, make sure you have a justification for why you didn’t follow the defaults.

-Secondary, Laravel often provides few ways/APIs to archive your goals, in this document we try to list all our conventions to keep our code more consistent and use only one way.
+Secondary, Laravel often provides few ways/APIs to achieve your goals, in this document we try to list all our conventions to keep our code more consistent and use only one way.

 [[toc]]